 What machine delivers the radiation?

-The University of Rochester uses a linear accelerator (LINAC) based system, specifically the Novalis Shaped Beam Radiosurgery platform which uses BrainLAB planning.
-The Novalis LINAC allows us to modify the shape of each radiation beam, so as to provide better shaping of the radiation dose distribution to effectively kill the tumor without hurting adjacent normal nerves or arteries.
-There are other SRS systems which are well publicized, including the Gamma knife and Cyberknife.
+The University of Rochester Medical Center uses a linear accelerator (LINAC) system called the Novalis Shaped Beam Radiosurgery platform.
+The Novalis LINAC allows us to modify the shape of each radiation beam and provide better shaping of the radiation dose distribution to effectively kill the tumor without hurting adjacent normal nerves or arteries.
+There are other radiosurgery systems which are well publicized, including the Gamma knife and Cyberknife.
 While each system has its unique attributes, they all accomplish the same result and all of the data available to us suggests that each system is as good as the other for treating pituitary tumors.
-The University of Rochester has been performing SRS for over decade, and has used the Novalis Shaped Beam Radiosurgery system since 2000.
-The University of Rochester also has a Varian Trilogy and tomotherapy machines, which are newer ways of performing radiosurgery and are being evaluated as treatment systems for pituitary tumors.
+The University of Rochester Medical Center has been performing radiosurgery for almost 20 years, and has used the Novalis Shaped Beam Radiosurgery system since 2000.
+The University of Rochester Medical Center also has Varian Trilogy and tomotherapy machines, which are newer ways of performing radiosurgery and are being evaluated as treatment systems for pituitary tumors.

 What is its goal?

-The goal of SRS to kill the cancer cells (or the cells comprising a benign tumor) while minimizing the risk of damage to the surrounding tissues.
+The goal of SRS to kill the tumor cells while minimizing the risk of damage to the surrounding tissues.
 The ultimate goal is to prevent further growth of a tumor, and in some cases regression of the tumor.
 For patients with trigeminal neuralgia, in which there is no tumor present, the goal of radiation is to achieve pain control.